w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Two possible solutions to the open set problem:

-- An additional fictitious class is added to the classes (“the rest of the world”, “unknown”) and the so-called “negative examples” are added to the training set.
+- An additional fictitious class is added to the classes (“the rest of the world”, “unknown”)
+  - The so-called “negative examples” are added to the training set
-- You allow the system not to assign the pattern.
+- You allow the system not to assign the pattern
-  - To this end, a threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold.
+  - A threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold

 ## Common Problems in Data Collection